mylesagray/anpr-knative/readme.md

 * <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>

-#### KNative and TriggerMesh
+#### Knative and TriggerMesh

-It is required to run KNative and the TriggerMesh sources for this demo, you can find details on how to do that below:
+It is required to run Knative and the TriggerMesh sources for this demo, you can find details on how to do that below:

 * <https://docs.vmware.com/en/Cloud-Native-Runtimes-for-VMware-Tanzu/0.2/tanzu-cloud-native-runtimes-02/GUID-install.html>